 Using an incentive spirometer

-An incentive spirometer is a device used to help you keep your lungs healthy while they are healing.The incentive spirometer teaches you how to take slow deep breaths.
+An incentive spirometer is a device used to help you keep your lungs healthy after surgery or when you have a lung illness, such as pneumonia.
+Using the incentive spirometer teaches you how to take slow deep breaths.

 After surgery, it may be too painful to take deep breaths.
 You may also feel too weak to take deep breaths.
-When you do not breathe deeply enough, this can lead to sick lungs.
+Not breathing deeply enough can lead to lung illness.

-By using the incentive spirometer every 1 - 2 hours, or as directed by your nurse or doctor, you can take an active role in your recovery and keep your lungs healthy.
+By using the incentive spirometer every 1 to 2 hours, or as instructed by your nurse or doctor, you can take an active role in your recovery and keep your lungs healthy.

 - Breathe out (exhale) normally.

-A piece in the incentive spirometer will rise as you take a breath in.
+A piece in the incentive spirometer will rise as you breathe in.

 - Try to get this piece to rise as high as you can.

-- Usually, there is a marker placed by your health care provider that tells you how big of a breath you should take.
+- Usually, there is a marker placed by your doctor that tells you how big of a breath you should take.

-- Make sure this ball stays in the middle of the chamber while you breathe in.
+- Your goal should be to make sure this ball stays in the middle of the chamber while you breathe in.

 - If you breathe in too fast, the ball will shoot to the top.

-- If you breathe in too slowly, the ball with stay at the bottom.
+- If you breathe in too slowly, the ball will stay at the bottom.

-Repeat 10 - 15 breaths every 1 - 2 hours or as instructed by your nurse or doctor.
+Take 10 to 15 breaths with your spirometer every 1 to 2 hours, or as often as instructed by your nurse or doctor.

-- You may need to hold a pillow tightly to your belly while breathing in.
-This will help ease any discomfort.
+- If you have a surgical cut (incision) in your chest or abdomen, you may need to hold a pillow tightly to your belly while breathing in.
+This will help ease discomfort.

-- You may not be achieving the number marked for you, but don't get discouraged.
-This will improve with practice and as your body heals.
+- If you do not make the number marked for you, do not get discouraged.
+You will improve with practice and as your body heals.

-- If you start to get dizzy or light-headed, slow down and take some normal breaths in between using the incentive spirometer.
+- If you start to feel dizzy or lightheaded, remove the mouthpiece from your mouth and take some normal breaths.
+Then continue using the incentive spirometer.